 Summary of Degree Requirements

 Both M.S. and Ph.D.
 Graduate degrees in Nutritional Biology at the University of California, Davis are offered by the Graduate Group in Nutritional Biology.
 Below is a brief summary of the degree requirements.
-The full degree requirements are also available online.
+The full degree requirements are also available online here and from the Office of Graduate Studies at https://grad.ucdavis.edu/programs/gnub.

 Requirements for Master’s Degree

-Plan I: Thirty units of upper division and graduate course-work and a thesis are required.
-At least 12 of the 30 units must be earned in graduate courses in the major field.
-Specific course requirements are at least 3 units of seminar (Nutrition 290/291).
-Additional courses are selected with the advice and consent of a graduate adviser and the major professor who serves as the chairperson of the thesis committee.
+Plan I: A minimum of thirty units of upper division and graduate course-work and a thesis are required.
+At least 18 of the 30 units must be earned in graduate courses in the major field.
+Specific course requirements are the 3 core courses (NUB 210A,B,C), at least 5 units of seminar (Nutrition 290/291), and an additional 10 units of upper division or graduate level elective courses are selected with the advice and consent of a graduate adviser and the major professor who serves as the chairperson of the thesis committee.
 A thesis committee comprised of three faculty is appointed by the dean of Graduate Studies to advise the student in research and to pass on the merits of the thesis.

 Requirements for the Ph.D.